 Laundry rooms will be open to students 24/7 and in-room occupancy limits will be posted inside and outside the room.

 Instructions and protocols to follow while in the laundry room and prior to and following use of machines will be posted in the laundry rooms.

 It is the student’s responsibility to wipe-down the touch points of the washers and dryers prior to and after use.

 General cleaning by custodial staff will be completed frequently in all laundry areas.

-The declining-balance meal plan operates like a debit card.
-We load your meal plan dollars onto your student card and every time you make a food purchase, in residence or on campus, the cost is subtracted from the dollar balance remaining in your account.
+The declining balance meal plan operates like a debit card.
+We load your meal plan dollar onto your student card and every time you make a food purchase, the cost is subtracted from the dollar balance remaining in your account.

 Enrollment in the meal plan is mandatory to ensure that all residents have access to regular meals during a busy academic year.
 The residence meal plan provides a rotating menu of healthy and hearty options to ensure that students can choose from a variety of options during each meal time.
 Unspent dollars amounts remaining at the end of each term will expire and are non-transferable.